Want to give your dead plants a new lease of life? Here are some Quick Hacks for Dying Plants that’ll definitely help you out.

-Find out why your plant is dying and consider all the prospects–fertilizer, sunlight exposure, amount of water, pests & diseases.
-Different plants have different requirements and going by ‘one rule fits all’ is something you must avoid when it comes to taking care of them.
+Find out why your plant is dying and consider all the prospects–fertilizer, sunlight exposure, amount of water, pests and diseases.
+Different plants have different requirements, and going by ‘one rule fits all’ is something you must avoid when it comes to taking care of them.

 3. Prune the Dead Parts

 Remove all dead parts of the plant, so its energy is used to save those parts, which still have life.
-Begin by pruning the dead foliage first and then trim the dead stems, one third at a time, until you notice green growth.
+Begin by pruning the dead foliage first and then trimming the dead stems, one third at a time, until you notice green growth.
 New stems will emerge from trimmed ones.
-Also, get rid of flowers or fruits if there are any.
+Also, get rid of flowers or fruits as well, if there are any.

 4. Water them Right

-Brown, curled-up, dry leaves, and dry roots are a sign of a thirsty plant.
+Brown, curled-up leaves if they are dry and brittle, and dry roots are a sign of a thirsty plant.
 But if you have plants like cacti and succulents, then avoid watering them every now and then.
 Water them only when the topsoil goes completely dry.